abinit/abinit/doc/tutorial/compilation.md

 Alternatively, one can compile the source directly on the compute node or use compilation options compatible both with the frontend and the compute node (ask your sysadmin).

-Segmentation faults (SIGSEV) are usually due to bugs in the code but they may also be triggered by non-portable code or misconfiguration of the software stack.
+Segmentation faults (**SIGSEGV**) are usually due to bugs in the code but they may also be triggered by non-portable code or misconfiguration of the software stack.

-How to use gdb
+When reporting this kind of problem on the forum without, please add an input file that can be used by the developers to reproduce the problem.
+Note also that the problem may not be easy to reproduce on other architectures.
+The ideal solution would be to run the code under the control of the debugger so that it is possible use the backtrace to locate the line of code where the segmentation fault occurs.
+Using the debugger in sequential is really simple.
+First of all, make sure that the code has been compiled with the `-g` option.
+One should also avoid debugging code compiled with `-O3` or `-Ofast` as the backtrace may not be reliable.

+To use the GNU debugger `gdb`, perform the following operations:

 <!--
 How to use LLDB